-The CDMRP expects to allot approximately \$12.8M to fund approximately four Clinical Trial Award applications.
+The CDMRP expects to allot approximately \$3.4M to fund approximately one Clinical Trial Award - Single PI application and one Clinical Trial Award - Partnering PI Option for Early-Career Investigator application, depending on the quality and number of applications received.
 Funding of applications received is contingent upon the availability of Federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the Government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
 It is anticipated that awards made from this FY19 funding opportunity will be funded with FY19 funds, which will expire for use on September 30, 2025.